 Our approach is useful even for laboratories that have considerable experience performing competition experiments.
-First, it can be used to predict mixed growth even if it is very hard or impossible to insert phenotypic or genetic markers to the strains in question, for example with non-model organisms.
-Second, our approach is useful for predicting results of competitions that are impossible to perform.
+First, our approach is useful for predicting results of competitions that are impossible to perform.
 We demonstrated this by measuring growth of an E. coli strain with or without IPTG, which induces expression of the lac operon.
-Then, we used our computational approach to predict how two populations of this strain would grow if it was possible to compete them in a mixed culture while keeping their IPTG exposures different.
-Finally, we used this prediction to estimate the fitness cost of expressing the lac proteins (Figure 7).
+We used our computational approach to predict how two populations of this strain would grow if it was possible to compete them in a mixed culture while keeping their IPTG exposures different.
+We then used this prediction to estimate the fitness cost of expressing the lac proteins (Figure 7).
 We suggest that our approach be can similarly applied to predict the relative growth of strains experiencing different drug or nutrient concentrations.
+Second, it can be used to predict mixed growth even if it is very hard or impossible to insert phenotypic or genetic markers to the strains in question, for example with non-model organisms.
 Third, even when competition experiments can be performed, they cannot explain how differences in fitness relate to differences in growth: is strain 1 fitter than strain 2 due to faster growth rate or due to shorter lag phase?
 By inferring relative fitness from growth parameters, our approach sheds light on the source of differences in fitness.
 Furthermore, one can change specific growth parameters and simulate competitions, thereby predicting the effects of such changes on competitions.

 Another interesting approach to relating differences in growth during different growth phases to fitness has recently been described by Li et al. (11).
 This work assumes that if a strain grows faster in a specific growth phase, prolonging that phase while keeping other phases fixed will increase the strain’s relative fitness.
 “Fitness profiles” – measurements of relative fitness with systematically varied growth phase durations – were characterized and used to find the underlying cause of fitness gain in strains that previously evolved in a glucose-limited environment.
 This is a very promising approach, but also very labor intensive and expensive compared to our approach.